Bicycle law in California

-Bicycle law in California is the parts of the California Vehicle Code that set out the law for persons cycling in California, and a subset of bicycle law in the United States.
-In general, almost all the same rights and responsibilities that apply to car drivers apply to bicycle riders as well.
+Bicycle law in California is defined by the laws set out for bicyclists in the California Vehicle Code and a subset of bicycle law in the United States.
+In general, almost all of the rights and responsibilities that apply to car drivers in California apply to bicycle riders as well.

 General applicability of road rules

 CVC 21200 states that the rules of the road, set out in Division 11 of the California Vehicle Code, that do not specifically apply only to motor vehicles are applicable to cyclists.
 Police officers riding bicycles are exempt from the provisions when they are responding to an emergency call, engaged in rescue operations, or in immediate pursuit of a suspect.